Adapter Pattern Tutorial

 set request abstract

-9. Move the mouse cursor over the Target class, and drag out Generalization > Class to create a subclass Adapter.
+9. Move the mouse cursor over the Target class, and drag out Generalization > Class to create a subclass named Adapter.

 create adapter